-- 1/3 cup milk
+- ⅓ cup milk

-- 1 teaspoon kosher salt
+- 1 teaspoon Kosher salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon ground black pepper

-- 1/2 cup chopped spinach (optional; add more if desired)
+- ½ cup chopped spinach (optional; add more if desired)

-- 1/2 to 1 cup shredded cheddar cheese
+- ½ to 1 cup shredded cheddar cheese

 - Butter a 9×9" (or 8×10") baking dish and set aside.

-- Cook the meat in fry pan over medium heat.
+Cook the meat in fry pan over medium heat.
 Once cooked through, remove to a bowl.

 - Next mix in the potatoes and cook until heated through, about 3 minutes.
 Stir in the sausage and green chiles and then pour into the baking dish.
 Place in the refrigerator to cool slightly, before adding the eggs.